afirstenberg/multivocal/README.md

 the new voice.
 The same names you define for multivocal are available through SpeechMarkdown as well.

+Environment:

+* VoiceName - The name of the voice that has been selected.
+* Voice - The configuration of the voice.

 ### Contexts

 ### User and Session Storage